Philadelphia Phillies vs San Francisco Giants Odds, Spread, and Total

 Phillies vs Giants Betting Trends

-- The total has gone over in six of the Phillies' past nine games.
+- The total has gone under in four of the Phillies' past six road matchups.

-- The total has gone over in four of the Giants' last six matchups.
+- The total has gone over in four of the Giants' past six games.

-- The Giants have won 11 of the last 14 matchups between these teams in San Francisco.
+- The over has hit in six of the last nine meetings between these teams.

-- The over has hit in six of the last eight meetings between these teams.
+- The Giants 12-3 against the Phillies when playing in San Francisco.

 Phillies vs Giants Injury Reports